Introduction email subject lines are often the first thing your recipients see.

 Big companies and small business owners alike rely on email marketing for a majority of their messaging.
 Unopened emails can hurt your bottom line or lead to miscommunication within your organization.

 Because of this, it’s important to deliver an email with a subject line that will get you noticed (and not deleted).
-But tread carefully here as being too creative or spammy could also get you deleted.
+But tread carefully here, as being too creative or spammy could also get you deleted.

-Some emails end up in spam folders because of their subject lines and their content.
+Some emails end up in spam folders because of their subject lines and content.
 Email service providers have filters to remove their emails and not allow them to reach the receiver’s inbox.
 This affects heavily on email deliverability and could result in confusion and latency in communication.
 Making sure your SPF records are up to date improves your email deliverability.

 Introduction Email Subject Lines Examples